-Where applicants applied to LRHA when different local preferences were in effect, LRHA will honor their existing (when they applied) local preference in selecting applicants for six months after the Administrative Plan removing or revising the preference(s) has been approved by the Board.
+Where applicants applied to LRHA when different local preferences were in effect, LRHA will honor their existing (when they applied) local preference in selecting applicants for six months after the Administrative Plan, in which the preferences were removed or revised, has been approved by the Board.
 Thereafter, LRHA will select applicants using the new preferences and selection policies.